09 Jun Utilizing Low Shape Factor Elastomers

 Improving Stability

 The blue curve shows the same ViscoRing™ placed in the housing of the upper portion of the Carbide Base footer.
-A relatively linear increase in strain or vertical deformation with an application of stress or weight was observed.
+A relatively linear increase in vertical deformation with an application of weight was observed.
 The material was not buckling as intended.
 The stiffness of the material eventually beings to gradually increase with increased stress as more of the unloaded surface area is braced.
 This desirably increased the maximum weight supporting ability of the material.

 Improving Horizontal Isolation